JulianOzelRose/TR-SaveMaster/README.md

 This section details the technical aspects of reverse engineering the savegame files for the classic Tomb Raider series.
 The offset tables for each game are included at the end of the README.
 In general, there are many similarities between the games, as they are all built on the same engine.
 Tomb Raider 1-3 use a very similar engine, and so reversing those games involve a similar process.
 Tomb Raider 4 and 5 use a markedly different engine than 1-3, but involve a simpler process nonetheless.
-Interestingly enough, Tomb Raider 4 uses a file checksum as an anti-reverse engineering technique.
-However, Tomb Raider 5 does not employ this method.
+Interestingly, Tomb Raider 4 uses a file checksum as an anti-reverse engineering technique, while Tomb Raider 5 does not.

 ## Using bitwise to extract weapons information
 In Tomb Raider 1-3, all weapons information is stored on a single offset, which I call the weapons configuration number.
 The weapons configuration variable has a base number of 1,